 Freestanding tub sizes come in a large variety of dimensions.
 So, again a well thought bathroom space design can be beneficial in reaching the end result of your bathroom addition or new bath.
 Also, it’s important to remember that a “wide” tub or “tall” tub, may not necessarily mean a more immersive experience.

-The size measurements that are reference by the manufacturers often refer to the outside tub dimensions.
+The size measurements that are referenced by the manufacturers often refer to the outside tub dimensions.
 But actually, the tub’s interior dimensions are more important.
-So we suggest that you double check the interior dimensions of your chosen freestanding bathtub design.
+So we suggest that you double-check the interior dimensions of your chosen freestanding bathtub design.
 Just to make sure you are getting the necessary depth and width.

 Additionally, the tub’s water volume is equally important as the interior tub dimensions.
 For example, most tall freestanding tubs may have low water volume, so pay attention to the manufacturer’s ratio.
 Always prefer higher gallons than bigger bathtubs.
 The tub size is less important when we are speaking in terms of water immersion.

 Contact us today at Myles Nelson McKenzie Design.
-We are an award winning custom home designer located in Newport Beach, California.
+We are an award-winning custom home designer located in Las Vegas, Nevada.
 Additionally serving clients on the east coast from Bluffton, South Carolina.